 - Test outlets for proper operation.

-- Ensures batteries in flashlights, smoke, and carbon monoxide detectors, and test instruments are still working properly.
+- Ensure batteries work in flashlights and smoke and carbon monoxide detectors, and test instruments work properly.

-- Check the condition of cover plates for cracks and proper tightness.
+- Check condition of cover plates for cracks and proper tightness.

 - Ensure exhaust fans are clean and functioning properly.

 - Clean and lubricate overcurrent devices as needed.

 - Check all fusible switch units to make sure that all fuses are from the same manufacturer and are of the same class and rating.